The men pictured below are currently preparing for priestly ministry in the Diocese of Gaylord.

-Jake Belanger is the eldest of six children in his family, there being five boys and one girl.
-His parents raised all of the children in a catholic home and always encouraged them in their faith through prayer, specifically the rosary, holy hours and daily Mass.
+Jake Belanger is the eldest of six children in his family, consisting of five boys and one girl.
+His parents raised their children in a catholic home and always encouraged them in their faith through prayer, specifically the rosary, holy hours and daily Mass.

 Jake attended school at St. Mary Catholic School in Lake Leelanau through the 2nd grade.
-He was homeschooled from third grade through high school.
-During this period from third grade to graduation he played sports through his parish church and learned how to serve the Mass.
+He was homeschooled from 3rd grade through high school.
+During this period, he played sports through his parish church and learned how to serve the Mass.

 After graduation from high school Jake studied and taught English for two years in France at a boarding school.
 It was during Christmas of 2018 that he made the choice to discontinue his education in France and return home and apply for seminary.